wthirsh/wthirsh.github.io/project.md

 ## Introduction

 I’m working on building a methodology to investigate glaciers and deglaciation using remote sensing data.
 I plan to use a combination of both MODIS & Landsat/Sentinel data to have decent spatial and temporal resolutions in my study.
 I’m using the [USGS benchmark glacier project](https://www.usgs.gov/programs/climate-research-and-development-program/science/usgs-benchmark-glacier-project) as a starting point.
-These five glaciers in Alaska, Washington, and Montana have been monitored in-situ for the past half-century.
+These five glaciers in Alaska, Washington, and Montana have been monitored in-situ for the past half-century [5].
 The USGS releases a wide variety of data on these benchmark glaciers including mass balance measures, preprocessed aerial photographs, and glacier extent shapefiles.
-My goal is to help formulate a remote sensing methodology to inventory glaciers and deglaciation on a larger scale.
+My goal is to help formulate a remote sensing methodology to inventory glaciers and deglaciation on a larger scale [5].
 In-situ monitoring is simply not feasable on a global scale, so remote sensing methods are needed to study the vast majority of Earth's glaciers.
 I am particularly interested in answering questions about the downstream effects of melting glaciers and plan to investigate this niche for my master’s project this coming year.
 This machine learning project serves as a starting point for incorperating machine learning methods into my project.
 While this project uses benchmark glacier mass balance data, I do hope to apply some of my recently learned machine learning skills into my remote sensing methods in the future.

 Machine learning could allow time series prediction with autoregression.
 Autoregression would potentially allow the prediction of future glacier mass balance based on past mass balance time series data.
 I wanted to try out using an ARIMA model (or autoregressive integrated moving average), as it is a powerful supervised regression tool which allows the prediction of future values based on past values in a time series.